RazvanN7/DIPs/DIPs/DIP1xxx-rn.md

 encountered in DIP1018.

-The current DIP highlights the above mentioned issues and proposes the implementation of a C++ style move constructor as an alternative solution to enable the compiler to perform move operations in a controlled manner.
+The current DIP highlights the above mentioned issues and proposes the implementation of a C++ style move constructor/move assign operator as an alternative solution to enable the compiler to perform move operations in a controlled manner.

 ## Contents
 * [Rationale](#rationale)